 The Transylvanian bishops used to stay there during the winters.
 The early medieval church used to be a Romanesque building with three naves but was rebuilt in the 14th century in the Gothic style.
 After the Mongolian Invasion of 1241-42, the Transylvanian bishop owned the region and he was resettling the area with new Saxon guests.
 To keep them here, the bishop asked for tax exemption from King Béla IV in 1246.
 The king must have granted it because not much later the documents list two types of inhabitants: the free Saxons and the serves.
 The church was first mentioned in 1282.
 The church tower may have been completed later as it resembles the Renaissance towers in Italy, though.

 Officially, King László IV placed the settlement directly under the authority of the Bishop of Transylvania, and the settlement received “hospes” privileges in 1295.
-The church was surrounded by a stone wall in the 15-16th century, a stone tower was guarding it.
+The church was surrounded by a stone wall in the 15th and 16th centuries, and a stone tower was guarding it.
 You can see the coat of arms of the Báthory family on it.

 After the unlucky Polish war of Prince Rákóczi György II, Crimean Tatar and Ottoman troops punished Transylvania.
 The Crimean Tatars burned the place in 1658 to the ground.
 The church was rebuilt in the 18th century, the nave was a bit shortened and a tower was added on its northern side.
 In 1710, the local Wallachian people erected a cross at the town’s boundary, the Reformed population had a debate with them because of this.
 At this time, the Wallachians (Romanian Greek Catholics) already outnumbered the Protestants (Saxons and Hungarians).